Gugulethu-Nyoni/semantq/README.md

 Semantq is an AI-First JavaScript Framework.
 See this guide on how to use Semantq AI to generate Semantq compliant code using the Semantq AI CLI: [Semantq AI CLI Guide](docs/SemantqAI.md).

 Semantq Config.
-See this guide on how to use Semantq Config to manage you app: [Semantq AI CLI Guide](docs/SemantqConfig.md).
+See this guide on how to use Semantq Config to manage you app: [Semantq Config Guide](docs/SemantqConfig.md).

 For a detailed syntax guide, check out the [Semantq Syntax Guide](docs/Semantq-Syntax.md).